The Seven Basic Plots: Rebirth

-Definition: An event forces the main character to change their ways and often become a better individual.
+An event forces the protagonist to change their ways and often become a better person.

-Examples: Pride and Prejudice, The Frog Prince, Beauty and the Beast, The Snow Queen, A Christmas Carol, The Secret Garden, Peer Gynt, Groundhog Day.
+Examples: "The Frog Prince", "Beauty and the Beast", "The Snow Queen" (Hans Christian Andersen), A Christmas Carol (Charles Dickens), The Secret Garden (Frances Hodgson Burnett), Peer Gynt (Henrik Ibsen), Groundhog Day, Iron Man.

 The Rule of Three

 The third event in a series of events becomes "the final trigger for something important to happen."
-This pattern appears in childhood stories, like Goldilocks and the Three Bears, Cinderella, and Little Red Riding Hood.
+This pattern appears in childhood stories such as "Goldilocks and the Three Bears", "Cinderella", and "Little Red Riding Hood".

 In adult stories, the Rule of Three conveys the gradual resolution of a process that leads to transformation.
 This transformation can be downwards as well as upwards.

 Booker asserts that the Rule of Three is expressed in four ways: